How To Test A Moisture Sensor In Your Dryer: 10 Easy Steps

 After you complete the steps, your moisture sensors should be clean again.
 Now, you can test the moisture sensors to see if they are working properly.

-Test the Moisture Sensor with Clothing: Three Steps
+How to Test the Moisture Sensor in Your Dryer: 3 Simple Steps

 The first thing you need to do is check the settings on the dryer to make sure you have the dryer set to the automatic cycle.
-That way, your dryer is going to do the moisture sensor to figure out when to turn off.
+That way, your moisture sensor will help your dryer to know when it should turn off.

 If the dryer is not on the automatic cycle, then it is probably on the timed dry setting.
 In this case, the dryer is not going to use the moisture sensor to control the cycle.
 It will shut off at the end of the time instead.

-Next time you need to put several moist articles of clothing in the dryer.
-You do not want to overload the dryer because the test will take too long.
-Put a few clothing items in the dryer and get the dryer going.
+You do not want to overload the dryer because the test will take too long, just put a few clothing items in the dryer and turn it on.

 Test the Power Going to the Moisture Sensor